 The SOAR Act received a hearing in the House Subcommittee on National Parks, Forests, and Public Lands on September 19, 2019.
 AMGA Advocacy and Policy Director, Matt Wade, was invited to testify before the committee.
 You can read Matt’s House testimony here and watch a video of the full House hearing here.

-The bill is scheduled to be heard in a similar hearing in the Senate Energy and Natural Resources Committee on October 31, 2019.
+The SOAR Act received a hearing in the Senate Energy and Natural Resources Committee on October 31, 2019.
 You can read the AMGA Senate hearing testimony here and watch a live stream of the Senate hearing here.